Visitor volume down slightly on Oregon Coast, spending up

 Ideally, the industry would seek higher occupancy and growth in room rates simultaneously, Aliski said, but seasonal dips on the coast make this a challenge.

-Higher rates for hotel rooms could be having a discouraging effect for some visitors, said Marcus Hinz, of the Oregon Coast Visitors Association.
+Higher rates for hotel rooms could be having a discouraging effect for some visitors, said Marcus Hinz of the Oregon Coast Visitors Association.
 But part of the stagnation may just be a sign new lodging is not being built to match growth, with many small towns, like Cannon Beach, already built out.

 “When you look at the coast’s rate compared with the rate of growth in Portland, one might think we’re not doing well,” Hinz said.
 “But Portland is building new hotels left and right; they have more rooms online to be booked, which would add to a rate of growth.
 On the Oregon Coast, I can only name one new property to come online in the last year.”

-Hinz also noted that day-trippers contribute to general tourism growth but are not accounted for when looking at room nights.
+Day-trippers contribute to general tourism growth but are not accounted for when looking at room nights, Hinz also noted.

 Travel Oregon and the Oregon Coast Visitors Association are working to attract more overnight visitors to the coast in the offseason.

-Linea Gagliano, communications director for Travel Oregon, said the growth in spending suggests the visitors who are here are destination travelers, who often travel in large groups, for longer periods of time and spend more on accommodations and local businesses during their stays.
+The growth in spending suggests the visitors who are here are destination travelers, who often travel in large groups, for longer periods of time and spend more on accommodations and local businesses during their stays, said Linea Gagliano, communications director for Travel Oregon.

-The coast has also seen international visitors increase by 5.9 percent in recent years — another group which tends to stay longer and spend more.
+The coast has also seen international visitors increase by 5.9 percent in recent years — another group that tends to stay longer and spend more.

 “What matters to us is that businesses are getting visitor spending, and we are seeing that,” Gagliano said.